paypal/permissions-sdk-dotnet/README.md

 ----------------
 *	Create a new ASP.NET Web Application with appropriate web application and solution name

-*	Add 'PayPal_Permissions_SDK.csproj' as 'Existing Project' to your solution

-*	In case of a higher version of Visual Studio, use the Visual Studio Conversion Wizard to target .NET Framework 2.0

-*	Add reference to 'PayPal_Permissions_SDK' project
+*	Add reference to 'PayPal_Permissions_SDK.dll' from the 'lib' folder in 'PayPal_Permissions_SDK' project

 *	Add reference to 'PayPal_Core_SDK.dll' from the 'lib' folder in 'PayPal_Permissions_SDK' project